When you wear a shirt made from Ahimsa handloom, you're not just choosing comfort—you're choosing non-violence.

 - No electricity in weaving: Human hands and feet power the loom.
 This creates a looser, more breathable weave.

-- Slow weaving: One meter of fabric can take 4-6 hours.
-But that slowness creates quality that lasts years, not months.
+- Slow weaving: For premium shirts/sarees, one meter of fabric can take 4-6 hours.
+But that slowness is reflected on your personality that defines impact on the viewers that lasts years, not months.

 Why "Ahimsa" Matters Now

 The fashion industry is the second-largest polluter in the world.
-Fast fashion kills—rivers poisoned by dye, workers exploited in unsafe factories, animals harmed for "vegan leather" (which is just plastic).
+Fast fashion kills—rivers poisoned by plastic, workers exploited in unsafe factories, infinite lives are harmed for silk clothing.

 Ahimsa handloom is the antidote.

 It's not perfect.
-It's more expensive (because weavers are paid fairly).
-It wrinkles more easily (because there are no chemical stiffeners).
-It might have tiny knots where threads broke and were hand-tied (those are fingerprints of authenticity).
+It may appear expensive (because weavers are paid fairly).
+It wrinkles more easily (around the joints).
+It might have tiny knots in the premium segment outfits where threads broke and were hand-tied (those are fingerprints of authenticity).

 But it's honest.
 It's pure.
 And when you wear it, you know your clothes didn't cause harm—to animals, to people, to your own body.